MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-linux.md

 ![search results](/images/powershell-core-azure/searching.png)

-### New User
+## New User: New-AzADUser

-Creating a new user is straight forward, I use the Get-Credential cmdlet to store a PSCredential object in the 'creds' variable then pass the username and password properties to the New-AzADUser cmdlet (I find this way easiest when running interactively, would do it differently in a script as part of automation, [this post] covers ways on how to achieve this).
+Creating a new user is straight forward, I use the Get-Credential cmdlet to store a PSCredential object in the 'creds' variable then pass the username and password properties to the New-AzADUser cmdlet (I find this way easiest when running interactively.
+I would do it differently in a script as part of automation, [this post] covers ways on how to achieve this as well as good detail on credentials).

 The MailNickname is required and cannot contain the '@' sign (at time of this post you can not view this attribute with the az cmdlets).
 This is the mail alias and used if you are using [Exchange online].